At a Glance

 Osmolality is a measure of the number of particles dissolved in a kilogram of fluid.
-Osmolarity is the number of particles in a litre of fluid and is approximatelt the same. smolality and osmolarity values are approximately the same.
-Normally, the major particles contributing to osmolality are sodium and potassium salts, glucose and urea and the osmolatity is approximately 2 (sodium + potassium) + glucose + urea (all measured in mmol/L).
+Osmolarity is the number of particles in a litre of fluid.
+In a dilute fluid osmolality and osmolarity values are approximately the same.
+An osmotically active substance is any substance that increases the osmolality of a fluid.

 How is the sample collected for testing?

 A blood sample is taken by needle from a vein in the arm.
-You may be asked to provide a urine sample too.
+You may be asked to provide a urine sample.